ErikWegner/drupal_nagios/README.txt

 Security Note
 -------------

-This module exposes the following information from your web site:
+This module optionally exposes the following information from your web site:
 - The number of published nodes.
 - The number of active users.
 - Whether an action requiring the administrator's attention (e.g pending module updates, unreadable 'files' directory, ...etc.)

 To mitigate the security risks involve, make sure you use a unique ID.
-However, this is not a fool proof solution.
+However, this is not a fool-proof solution.
 If you are concerned about this information being publicly accessible, then don't use this module.

 Installation